Woolverine94/biniou/README.md

     - Add support for Flux LoRA models [Shakker-Labs/FLUX.1-dev-LoRA-AntiBlur](https://hf.co/Shakker-Labs/FLUX.1-dev-LoRA-AntiBlur) and [fffiloni/oniric-750](https://hf.co/fffiloni/oniric-750).
     - Redesign of default light theme to enhance readability.
     - Temporary bugfix for Windows installer/updater : newer Chatbot models wouldn't probably work for Windows users until a new release of llama-cpp-python.

-  * 🆕 **2025-02-27** : 🔥 ***Temporary Windows installer in degraded mode*** 🔥 > Windows installer is now usable, but with some limitations : most recents chatbot models *may* be unusable (all new architectures post-november 2024).
-This is an ugly temporary bugfix to allow deployment of biniou on Windows, hoping for a quick release of Llama-cpp-python 0.3.8.
-Also, a great thanks to [@AaronMickDee](https://github.com/AaronMickDee) for his contribution in this workaround.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)